DAY 36: Walter Bonatti to Courmayeur (Maison Vieulle)

 Maison Vieille - home for the night

-Just another fabulous day in the Alps.
+Another fabulous day in the Alps.
 It's cool and clear with light fluffy clouds.
-A saunter down the valley (getting lost twice) to Courmayeur then the afternoon climbing the Col de Checrouit (1956 metres) to our refuge Maison Vielle 750 metres above Courmayeur.
+A saunter down the valley to Courmayeur then the afternoon climbing the Col de Checrouit (1956 metres) to our refuge Maison Vielle 750 metres up a steep dusty path above Courmayeur.

-We're up at 6am, no shower - just a cold splash - time to pack and breakfast at 7am.
-The dining room is only 1/4 full - all the young ones have slept in.
-Breakfast is nice for a refuge - yoghurt, reasonably hot tea, almost fresh bread, with jams and butter.
-We collect our washing and shoes from the drying room and by 7.30am we're out teh door.
-Today we're doing a stroll down the Val Ferret, instead of going the higher route through the Col de Sapin at 2436 metres which we've done twice before.
+We're up at 6am, pack, no shower, just a cold splash , then breakfast at 7am.
+The dining room is 1/4 full - the young ones slept in.
+Breakfast is nice for a refuge - almost hot tea, almost fresh bread yoghurt, jams and butter.
+We collect our washing and shoes from the drying room and by 7.30am we're out the door.
+Today we’re walking down Val Ferret instead of the high route via Col de Sapin at 2436 m which we've done twice before.
+It’s a cold 8°C as the sun is still behind the alps.
+We look back to Col de Grand Ferret - not a cloud in the sky but there’s a ring of fluffy white cloud around the tip of Mont Blanc.

-The GPS send us up a very newly paved road but half way up we realise we've missed the turn off to the track - that's 2k extra.
-We go back and find a sort of a track that leads to a forested jungle - according to the GPS we're on the right track but at best it's a cow path through high grass.
-We go back - that's another 2k extra - lucky it's just a fabulous day and being a Saturday, we've seen lots of day walkers around the mountain tracks - but not this one - there's just us.
-We decide to go back to the valley road - that's a total of 4k extra.
-We head down he road towards La Palud, following the stream and come to teh bridge where the track we were trying to find should have come out - yes it did at some stage many moons ago - but there's a sign - Ferme (French), Chiuso (Italian), Closed - We can guess why - there has been signs of avalanches down the mountainside for the last few kilometres so they've probably decided not to repair the track if it continually happens - pity there wasn't a sign at our approach end.
+The GPS sends us up a newly paved road but half way up we realise we've missed a turn off - that's 2k extra.
+We go back and find a hidden track to a jungle.
+According to the GPS this is the right track but at best it's a cow path through high grass.
+We decide to go to the valley road - that's a another 2k extra.
+We head down the road towards La Palud, following a stream and come to a bridge where the track we were trying to find should have exited - but there's a sign - Ferme (French), Chiuso (Italian), Closed.
+There were avalanches down the mountainside for the past few kilometres so they've probably decided not to repair the track if it continually happens - pity there wasn't a sign at the start!

-Time for a offe on a rock - we're very close to a fast flowing torrent so we're both careful to not let our cups roll away - but just as we're getting up to leave, and I'm putting Blistex on my lips, I drop the small tub and it's immediately on it's way to the Mediterranean.
-We walk on down to La Palud, where the telecabina strung high above the Mont Blanc Massif to the Aguile de Midi near Chamonix - we've been on this trip before from the Chamonix side as far as the Helbronner stop just above La Palud - an amazing trip across the Alps.
-Just below La Palud is the Mont Blanc Tunnel - it was closed when we were last here because of a terrible truck fire that claimed 9 lives.
+Time for coffee on a rock close to a torrent.
+We're careful to not let our cups roll away.
+But just as I’m putting Blistex on my lips, I drop the small tub - gone to the Mediterranean.
+We walk to La Palud where the telecabina is strung high above the Mont Blanc Massif to the Aguile de Midi near Chamonix.
+We did this amazing trip last time from the Chamonix side to Helbronnerjust above La Palud.
+Below is the Mont Blanc Tunnel - it was closed when we were last here due to a terrible fire that claimed 39 lives.

 Created by Jan and Ian Somers in Sandvox